Blueprint SDK — API

 Data attributes:

-vertex:VertexDatathat contains the origin transaction.address:AddressorContractIdthat denotes who called the method (also known as the caller).timestamp:Timestampthat denotes the timestamp of the first block confirming the origin transaction.actions:MappingProxyTypewhere the keys areTokenUidand the values are tuples ofNCActionobjects.
+vertex:VertexDatathat contains the origin transaction.block:BlockDatathat contains information about the block that confirmed (and therefore executed) the origin transaction.caller_id: ACallerIdwhich is either anAddressor aContractIdthat denotes who called the method.actions: Immutable dict where the keys areTokenUidand the values are tuples ofNCActionobjects.
 All actions requested in the current call.
-It may contain zero, one, or more elements.
+It may contain zero, one, or more elements.actions_list: The same asactions, but organized in a list with all actions for convenience.

 Note that a token is associated with a tuple of actions.
 However, not all combinations of actions are possible for the same token.
 For example, Hathor engine will never pass to a public method a Context.actions in which, for the same token UID (TokenUid), there are: